tobeybill/TISATAFL/report/Method.md

 ## Firm Performance Score

 We needed a measure of performance to determine the effects of compensation on firm performance.
 Initially, we were going to use Tobin's Q as our measure of performance.
 However, literature review done by Sigo prompted us to take the analysis one step further.
-Because the review outlines so many different factors that impact firm performance, we decided to run another regression that fit those determinates to the performance itself.
+Because the review outlines so many different factors that impact firm performance, we decided to create our own performance score, predict it on the holdout data, then create an over/underperforming variables based on those predictions.

-### Add regression here
+We ran a linear regression to fit the determinants of firm performance to Tobin's Q. We did this because Tobin's Q is often considered an indicator of firm performance.
+Once the regression was fit, we found the weights of the independent variable coefficients.
+These weights were standardized by dividing the absolute value of their weight by the sum of the absolute value of all weights.
+This was saved as our standardized weight variable.
+The original coefficients were standardized with the standard scalar function.
+The standardized coefficients and the standardized weights were then multiplied to create a standardized coefficient that was weighted based on it's impact for Tobin's Q. These variables were added together for each firm to create a firm's score.

-The regression produced an r2 of ___ .
-Due to the significant r2 value, we were able to use the model to create a future firm performance score.
-The score was created by __ .
-Once the performance score was calculated, we ran a correlation between the performance score and the overpayment variable.
+Once the score is calculated for each firm they were correlated against the over/undercompensating variable.
+This correlation was graphed for sizes each firm size.
+Additionally, we calculated the average performance score for each firm size, then created a correlation table between those average scores and the overcompensation variable for each of the four compensation cases.